qwerty00000027/SDC-TDL/README.md

 * Editing Tasks
 * Marking Tasks as done
 * Deleting a task
-* Stored on local storage
+* Stored on local storage which persist even after logging out
 * Flashes error and success messages
 * Form field authentication
 * Button disabling on unacceptable form values
 * Logout
 * Cookies to ensure user stays logged-in even after page refresh
 * Redirection to login page if a non-logged-in user tries to access a restricted page
-* Uses local storage for storing data

 ## Built Using
 * AngularJS